josiahH-cf/prompt-automation/README.md

 ### Global Reminders (Feature B)

-Add a `reminders` entry (string or list of strings) under `global_placeholders` inside your top-level `globals.json` to have them appended as a markdown blockquote at the end of each rendered prompt.
-Individual templates can override by defining their own `global_placeholders.reminders`.
+Add a `reminders` entry (string or list of strings) under `global_placeholders` inside your top-level `globals.json`.
+These will appear in the GUI’s collapsible panel and CLI preface during collection.
+If your template uses the legacy post‑render append, they will also be appended to the final markdown unless the template excludes them.

 Example `globals.json` fragment: